 Did the Rice University Researchers Find the Truth about the Origin of Life?

 It is difficult to say a definite yes to this question.
 It is safe to say, though, that it is a probable explanation for the way our planet acquired the necessary elements that create life.

 Also, another specialist who was not involved in the Rice University experiment acknowledged that it might be true.
 Live Science quoted Celia Dalou, an experimental petrologist at Centre de Recherches Petrographiques et Geochimiques in France, states that the theory “is very probable.
 This work is a very successful result of years of research of various teams”.

 Read this: What Happened In The Big Bang?

 It looks more like it mixed its structure with that of the other planet, to the point that their essential chemical elements created bonds.
 And somewhere along this process, something happened – an organic compound appeared, nurturing the first forms of life.

 The rest, as we all know, is history.
 Of course, there will still be people that will find a religious explanation in this event as well.
 But who knows what the truth is?
 The first witnesses to the creation of life were single-cell organisms, incapable of anything more complicated than feeding and dividing.

 What do you think about the formation of the moon?
 Do we need to fund more researches into finding the origin of life?
 Or should we accept it as a divine gift?

 For more such interesting articles, check out the below links:

-Subscribe with us for more interesting articles and stay tuned!
-We are also available on the below social media channels.
+Subscribe with us for more interesting articles, and stay tuned!
+You can also follow us on social media channels for new updates.